Getting Hurt On The Job

 - Falls from elevated platforms, including scaffolding

 - Tripping at sites with hazardous working conditions

 Any of these can result in a major, life-altering injury, and even in a wrongful death.

 What To Do If You’ve Been Injured On A Job Site

 After getting medical help, the most important thing to do is notify your employer.
 While you have up to two years to file a Workers’ Compensation claim with the Compensation Board, you only have 30 days to notify your employer of an injury.
 Notifying your employer lays the groundwork for getting Workers’ Compensation benefits and pursuing any claims down the road.

 How We Can Help

-While each case has to be evaluated based on its own circumstances, those who have suffered a personal injury as a result of a fall on a construction site may be able to make claims against the general contractor and owner under New York Labor Law.
+While each case has to be evaluated based on its own circumstances, those who have suffered a personal injury as a result of a fall on a construction site, can make claims against the general contractor and owner under New York Labor Law.
 If such an injury occurs, it’s important to review the case for safety violations and other issues that may have contributed to the injury for a personal injury claim.
 We can help you identify all your legal options, particularly as they relate to compensation for your personal injuries along with lost wages and medical expenses.
-While most attorneys don’t handle both Workers’ Compensation claims and a third-party case against a general contractor in Supreme Court, Minchew & Santner, LLP, provides full-service legal representation in both cases.
-In fact, if your case calls for it, we will also be able to help you file for Social Security Disability (SSD), significantly simplifying the process.
+Most attorneys do not handle both Workers’ Compensation claims and Supreme Court cases against a general contractor in Supreme Court.
+Minchew & Santner, LLP, provides full-service legal representation in both cases.
+In fact, if your case calls for it, we will also be able to help you file for Social Security Disability (SSD).

-We are prepared to engage in litigation, no matter the difficulty or complexity.
-We provide you with access to attorneys who have over three decades of experience in the field, and a history of obtaining fair and just compensation.
+We are prepared to litigate every case, no matter the difficulty or complexity.
+Our attorneys are experienced and have a history of obtaining fair and just compensation.